5 Regression Algorithms You Should Know: Introductory Guide

 • It can work with numerical and categorical features.

-• Requires little data preprocessing: no need for one-hot encoding, dummy variables, etc.
+• It requires little data preprocessing: there is no need for one-hot encoding, dummy variables, etc.

 Cons: